avera1988/Metagenomic_Stats/README.md

 # Metagenomic_Stats

-This repository contains all scripts and commands to obtain statistics of mapped metagenomic reads to reference genomes.
+-This repository contains all scripts and commands to obtain statistics of mapped metagenomic reads to reference genomes.

-Dendecies
+*Dependecies

     Samtools 1.5 or higher
     Bowtie2
     Bedtools
     R